The Most Expensive Materials in Our World Today

 If the USFS decides they are going to close the road to your claim, one point to make in your rebuttal to their demands is that access has been there for a long time and the club or claim owner expect that access to continue, especially if there is no inclusion in the decision.
 Notification is key.

 If the USFS claims ownership of any of your mining claim such as moving your tailings or making changes to your claim, know that if there has been meetings with the fire district or for water issues, if they haven't notified the mining interest in their decisions, they are in violation of procedures of fairness in operations.

 Most of these dots are reviewed in our Treasure Hunting 2016 and Treasure Hunting 2017 pages.

 Just click the orange links to learn more about all these sites.

 NEWER: Check out what a prospecting advisor has to say about your rights on: Interviews.
-Try a kitchen tool to find gold on: Tools of TheTrade.
-Consider your losses when using this tool on...
+Is there room for antique prospecting tools nowadays?: Tools of TheTrade.
+Find out where a Montanan finds gold in the winter...
 Gold.
-How can crystals help your home? on...
+New charts on healing stones and chakra balancing on......
 Healing Stones Find out what else can be a part of ...
 Green Prospecting

 We are a group devoted to the advancement of recreational prospecting in the State of Montana.
 We are called a coalition as we cover many aspects in the field of prospecting here and we seek to help prospectors with the government.